pfalkingham/AA-Scan/README.md

 $python client.py \<imagename\> \<image number\>

 if the arguments are not provided, photos will be named imageX, and the system will rotate the turntable 50 times.
-If the arguments aer provided, images on the phone will be named \<imagename\>\<number\>, and it will take as many photos as you ask it to.
+If the arguments are provided, images on the phone will be named \<imagename\>\<number\>, and it will take as many photos as you ask it to.

 This means you can turn an object over, run the script again with a different name, and not overwrite the first files.
 You can also take more or less photos easily.